microsoft/hi-ml/docs/source/examples.md

 ## Basic integration

-The sample [examples/1/sample.py](examples/1/sample.py) is a script that prints all the prime numbers up to (but not including) a target.
-It is simply intended to demonstrate a long running operation, that we want to run in Azure.
-It takes an optional command line argument of the target value and prints the primes to the console, using e.g.
+The sample [examples/1/sample.py](examples/1/sample.py) is a script that takes an optional command line argument of a target value and prints all the prime numbers up to (but not including) this target.
+It is simply intended to demonstrate a long running operation that we want to run in Azure.
+Run it using e.g.

 ```bash
 cd examples/1